ChanLumerico/lucid/docs/source/nn/functions/conv/unfold.rst

 Forward Calculation
 -------------------

-The `im2col` operation rearranges local patches of the input tensor into columns for efficient computation in convolution operations.
+The `unfold` operation rearranges local patches of the input tensor into columns for efficient computation in convolution operations.
 Given an input tensor and the specified filter size, stride, and padding: